Xophmeister/osswarm/README.md

     make CLOUD=${OS_CLOUD}

 Build and deploy a Docker Swarm to the given OpenStack project, per the `clouds.yaml` configuration.

-By default, the cluster will be named per your username; this can be overridden with the `NAME` Make variable.
 Other Make variables can be set to fine-tune the cluster; please see the appropriate [documentation](#build-process) below.

 Other Make targets are available:

+* **`cloud-clean CLOUD=${OS_CLOUD}`** \
+  Destroy a deployed Docker Swarm and all its related infrastructure
 * **`clean`** \
-  Clean the local build state
+  Clean the local build state, desynchronising it from any cloud state (i.e., run `cloud-clean` first)
-* **`cloud-clean CLOUD=${OS_CLOUD}`** \
-  Destroy a deployed Docker Swarm
 * **`help`** \
   This documentation